agoragames/amico/README.md

 The source for the [relationships module](https://github.com/agoragames/amico/blob/master/lib/amico/relationships.rb) is well-documented.
 There are some simple examples in the method documentation.
 You can also refer to the [online documentation](http://rubydoc.info/gems/amico/).

+## FAQ?

+### Why use Redis sorted sets and not Redis sets?

+Based on the work I did in developing [leaderboard](https://github.com/agoragames/leaderboard), leaderboards backed by Redis, I know I wanted to be able to page through the various relationships.
+This does not seem to be possible given the current set of commands for Redis sets.

+Also, by using the "score" in Redis sorted sets that is based on the time of when a relationship is established, we can get our "recent friends".
+It is possible that the scoring function may be user-defined in the future to allow for some specific ordering.

 ## Contributing to amico